 On our last trip, we used Google Maps on our phone instead of a sat nav.
 A friend highly recommends a similar app, Waze.

-Three mobile phone network currently allows you to use your phone allowance abroad as if you were in the UK for up to three months in selected countries (correct at March 2019).
+Three mobile phone network currently allows you to use your phone allowance abroad as if you were in the UK for up to three months in selected countries (correct in December 2019).
 We pay just £15 a month on a plan that gives us free calls, texts and data!

 If you are not with Three, do check first with your network provider if you are intending to use your phone as you may incur high roaming charges abroad.
 Three send you a text when you return to England to tell you how much it would have cost you had you not been on a plan – our last trip would have been £1670!